OCA/edi/account_invoice_import/readme/USAGE.md

-Go to the menu *Invoicing \> Vendors \> Import Vendor Bill* and follow the instructions of the wizard.
+Go to the menu *Invoicing \> Vendors \> Import Vendor Bills* and follow the instructions of the wizard.
 You can also start the wizard from the *Accounting Dashboard*: on the purchase journal, click on the *Upload* button.

-This module also supports the scenario where you have a draft vendor bill (generated from a purchase order for instance) and you have to update it to comply with the real invoice sent by the vendor: on the form view of the draft vendor bill, click on the button *Import Invoice File* and follow the instructions of the wizard.
+When a vendor cannot be matched automatically, the imported vendor bill is created without a partner.
+Use the *Create or Update Partner* button on the draft vendor bill to create a new partner or update an existing one from the imported data.

 If you have a large volume of invoices to import, you may be interested by the script **mass_invoice_import.py** which is available in the